mvsoom/thesis/writing/thesis/chapter/gfm/main.typ

 */

 /*
-questions:
-- transfer functions are not bounded unlike in Williams -- this does not cause problems?
-* answer: no:
-Unlike in the original derivation of #pcite(<Williams1998>), we do not require the hidden-unit transfer functions to be bounded; it is sufficient that their outputs have finite variance under the weight prior as was shown in #pcite(<Matthews2018>).
-For $(C t - B)_+^d$ with Gaussian weights $B, C$, this holds for any finite $d$ and $t$, and the infinite-width limit then yields the degree-$d$ arc-cosine kernel #pcite(<Cho2009>).

-- the H -> oo limit only matters to make higher order moments vanish? in this case for any finite H we'd still just have a rescaled arc cosine kernel?
-- so what does that limit actually accomplish here? i thought it would give us infinite resolution (since oo amount of changepoints) but that seems untrue. i am confused as in MacKay 1998 he derivs RBF kernel as sum of RBF basisfunctions taking limit to oo amount. but we do something different here... but i cant put my finger on it. having a hard time to explain this properly to a relatively GP-inexperienced jury

-*/

-/*

 Here the closure constraint becomes analytically "intractable" at first sight, but can be done for SqExp model analytically, and Matern models via Matern expansion trick @Tronarp2018